nazik/AzureIaaSAutomationCSharp/README.md

 Visual Studio 2013 Community Edition or above https://www.visualstudio.com/en-us/products/visual-studio-community-vs

 2.
-Download the following credential file .publishsettings which has the Base64 azure management certificate from this link https://manage.windowsazure.com/publishsettings.
+Download credential file .publishsettings which has the Base64 Azure management certificate from this link https://manage.windowsazure.com/publishsettings and save it in a hard drive folder.
 You will need an Azure Subscription to download the file.
 You can sign up for one from this link http://azure.microsoft.com/en-us/pricing/free-trial/ .

 3.
-Reference Nuget "Microsoft Azure Automation Management Library".
+Reference Nuget "Microsoft Azure Automation Management Library" in one of the following ways:

   Right-click on the solution and select "Enable Nuget Package Retore".